Sept. 1, 2023

-As for the cancellation of the production, we take full responsibility for our part in internal communications eventually leading to the show’s cancellation, and recognize the space related obstacles combined into a perfect storm that the company was not prepared to navigate.
-Though we’ve been having conversations with the team behind the scenes, we’d like to take the time now to share what we've been working on since we've had to abruptly stop the production.
+As for the postponement and cancellation, we’ve been having conversations with the team behind the scenes and we’d like to take the time now to share what we've been working on since abruptly stopping the production.

-Consultation: We have been working diligently with the help of Greg Geffrard, our phenomenal conflict resolution consultant on a three month contract with JTC, to come to terms with the cancellation ourselves, and to resolve questions, comments, and concerns from the team regarding the way the situation was handled.
+Consultation: We have been working with a cultural consultant to come to terms with the cancellation ourselves, and to resolve questions, comments, and concerns from the team regarding the way the situation was handled.

-Staff: We have been reorganizing our staff with the addition of an interim executive director following the resignation of our managing director.
-They are strengthening and supporting our existing staff members and preparing new staff roles to be filled this fall.
+Staff: We have been reorganizing, strengthening, and supporting our existing staff members and preparing new staff roles to be filled this fall.

 Board: We’re bringing on some new faces and ensuring more voices that fully represent Jackalope.
 There’s room at the table.
 Interested in learning more?
-You can expect more updates on this soon.
 Send your inquiries firstname.lastname@example.org to be connected to the board president.

 Space: As an arts partner producing in city-owned spaces, we are grateful for this partnership while acknowledging its unique challenges.
 Being this close to the community also means we are directly affected by it in real time.
 We learned the value of not taking this for granted and we’ve been in conversations with our partners at the park district about how to proceed.
 Going forward, productions will be planned with contingency venues and with other safeguards in place to plan for future unforeseen community challenges and interruptions to our shows.

 July 27th, 2023

 We're making space